 The ID card for displaced persons is issued in a uniform EU format (such as Residence permits according to §§ 55-57 AsylG and according to the NAG).
-The card contains the following information: first name, surname, date and place of birth, nationality, gender, picture, signature, date of issuance, validity date (always "03.03.2023"), type of residence permit ("Permit for displaced persons"), reference to labour market access ("Labour market access with labor market document").
+The card contains the following information: first name, surname, date and place of birth, nationality, gender, picture, signature, date of issuance, validity date, type of residence permit ("Permit for displaced persons"), reference to labour market access ("Labour market access with labour market document").

 According to Section 3 Paragraph 5 AsylG-DV, the photo may also be older than 6 months, provided the foreigner is recognisable.
 However, it has to meet passport photo criteria.
 Storing fingerprints on the ID card is permissible (see § 6 AsylG-DV and VO 1030/2002), but not directly mandatory.
 In any case, there were obstacles in data collection by the police due to the high number of arrivals and lack of technical equipment at the start leading to a backlog of cases which resulted in problems for displaced persons accessing the basic care services.
 After establishing work flows and distribution of finger print scanners throughout the whole country, the backlog was reduced by the end of the summer 2022.
-At the time of writing only few new registrations are being conducted..
-ID cards are usually sent out within 14 days.
+At the time of writing only few new registrations are being conducted.
+ID cards are usually sent out within 2-4 weeks.

-The Displaced persons Ordinance foresees a right to stay in Austria for one year upon arrival with the maximum until 4 March 2025.
-In December 2023, the Austrian government announced that the right to stay was prolonged for another year until 3 March 2025.
-Following the announcement, new ID cards were issued and sent to beneficiaries.
+The Displaced persons Ordinance foresees a right to stay in Austria for one year upon arrival with the maximum until 4 March 2026.
+In June 2024, it was announced that the right to stay was prolonged for another year until 3 March 2026.
+Starting on 9 December 2024, new ID cards were issued and sent to beneficiaries.
 A separate application was not necessary.
-The responsible authority remains the BFA.
-Renewed cards following the 2025 extended began being sent out on 11 January 2024.
+The responsible authority remains the BFA.57

-In 2022 and early, 2023, in order to access labour market, card holders still had to apply for a separate working permit at the labour market service, which was issued without further examination.
-The obligatory working permit was abolished in April 2023 which means that TPD beneficiaries have immediate access to the Austrian labour market after registration (see Access to the labour market).
+With the abolition of the separate working permit in April 2023, TPD beneficiaries have immediate access to the Austrian labour market after registration (see Access to the labour market).